hasnasalah/RhodeIsland/README.md

 Jupyter Notebook: For executing the analysis and visualizing results.

 How to Run the Project:

+- Ensure you have [Python](https://www.python.org/downloads/) installed (preferably Python 3.7 or later).
+- It's recommended to use a virtual environment to avoid package conflicts.

 1. create emty folder and open the gitbash command line 2.clone the repository to local machine using this command: git clone https://github.com/hasnasalah/RhodeIsland.git